Charmaine Dragun: Suicide

 During 2010, an official inquest into the medical support surrounding Dragun at the time of her death was held by the Coroner's Court in Glebe, New South Wales, a suburb of Sydney.
 The deputy state coroner stated that the ease of access to The Gap had been a causal factor.
-He also speculated that Dragun may have been misdiagnosed with depression, but according to The Australian, he also said that her medication did not "put [suicidal] ideas into her head or cause her to behave in an irrational way and with no control over her actions".
+He also estimated that Dragun had "almost certainly" been misdiagnosed with depression and had actually had a bipolar II disorder, concluding that she had not received the correct treatment with a mood stabiliser that, in his view, probably would have saved her life.
+Furthermore, some of her doctors had failed to pass on to others the fact that she had had suicidal thoughts.
+While the "cross tapering" programme she had been placed on, where the dose of one drug is decreased while another drug is introduced, also had the side effects of increased anxiety, suicidal thoughts and confusion and was argued to be inadequate, the coroner emphasised that her medication had not "put [suicidal] ideas into her head or cause(d) her to behave in an irrational way and with no control over her actions".